AdBlue fault codes • No-start countdown • Breakdown risk

 - Intermittent limp mode on longer journeys

-- Multiple stored AdBlue-related fault codes
+- Multiple stored AdBlue-related codes

 Why it happens